hibeekaey/open-source-project-generator/docs/CLI_USAGE.md

 ## Overview

-The Open Source Template Generator is a command-line tool that creates production-ready, enterprise-grade project structures following modern best practices.
+The Open Source Project Generator is a command-line tool that creates production-ready, enterprise-grade project structures following modern best practices.
 This guide covers all available commands and options.

 ## Installation